 How to find RAM speed, size and type

-If you want to upgrade memory, you need to know what you already have...
+If you want to upgrade your PC's memory, you need to know what you already have

 What is RAM?

-The more RAM you have, the more space that can be used for this data, and the more applications and processes can be supported at any given time.
-Luckily, most modern desktops, and to some degree laptops, allow for RAM upgrades, often rejuvenating an aging system.
+This obviously means that the more RAM your computer has, the more space that can be allocated for this data.
+This gives the advantage of allowing your computer to support more applications and processes at any given time.
+Thankfully, most modern desktops, and in some cases laptops, allow for RAM upgrades which can give an aging system a much needed boost.

 How much RAM do I have?

-Unfortunately, buying RAM can be a little complicated if you’re not sure what you’re doing.
-RAM can come in a variety of shapes, speeds, and sizes, and even if a RAM stick physically fits into your machine, chances are it won’t work.
+If you're not sure what you're doing, then buying RAM can come across as a little complex.
+It can come in many different types of speeds, shapes, and sizes, and even if a stick of RAM physically can fit into your machine, chances are it won't function correctly.

-Windows 10 provides very limited information in this regard.
-In order to see this, you want to open the ‘About’ section of the control panel – this can be done by either typing ‘RAM’ into your Windows 10 search bar, and clicking ‘View RAM info’, or you can get there by accessing the ‘System’ settings and scrolling down to ‘About’.
+Unfortunately, Windows 10 doesn't provide a huge amount of information in this regard.
+To see this, you'll want to navigate to the "About" section of your control panel.
+This can easily be done by typing "RAM" into your Windows 10 search bar and selecting "View RAM info".
+Another option to get there is by accessing the "System" settings and navigating down the page to "About".